keyboard_arrow_up

 industrial shredder

-Equipment designed for shredding dense and light materials for recycling or destruction of unusable products.
+Equipment designed for shredding dense and light materials for recycling, secure destruction, or size reduction before sorting and disposal.

 single shaft rotary

-A single shaft rotates at a low RPM rate and shreds materials to one or two inches.
+A single shaft rotates at a controlled RPM and reduces materials to a more uniform output size, often around one to two inches.

 different types of shredded materials